 At the FAB9 Conference in Yokohama (aug2013) we got the request to explore a Small Fablab Suite of machines for ‘the $10k fablab’, which is a nickname for a small fablab/makerspace in the range between 10 and 20k.
-We will post an update after FAB10 in Barcelona in July.

 The miniFabLab originated when at PROTOSPACE we noticed that most people wanted to use the lasercutter.
 There is always a queue on front of the Epilog.We also noticed that most folks do not want “to make almost anything” (MIT’s adagium), but want to make almost any small thing.
 So we looked for additional capacity by small laser cutters and that was the start of the miniFabLab as a makerspace.